In this article:

 The UK General Data Protection Regulation (UK GDPR) and (amended) Data Protection Act 2018 (DPA 2018) came into force at 11pm on the 31st December 2020.
 The UK GDPR incorporates most of the EU GDPR into UK domestic legislation (there are some differences resulting from changes made by Brexit legislation, which largely relate to law enforcement and intelligence services).

 The EU General Data Protection Regulation (EU GDPR) remains in effect in the EU.
 There is currently an agreement in place whereby the EU and the UK have granted each other “equivalency” for data protection purposes.
 This means that data transfers can continue between the UK and EU without any extra steps being taken to safeguard data.

-reinforces the rights of data subjects.
-This page tells you how Heydoc is helping
+This page tells you how Heydoc is helping clients to manage their obligations under the UK GDPR.

-Heydoc wants to help clients be compliant and maintain compliance with GDPR.
+Heydoc wants to help clients to achieve and maintain compliance with the UK GDPR.

 Your data is physically stored on servers which have achieved the highest level of